riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 remained highly confused about basic things like "How is UDT different from FDT?", "Why was TDT deprecated?", and "If TDT performs worse than FDT, then what's one decision problem where they give different outputs?"
+This post hopes to clarify these and other questions by emphasizing:

+* somewhat pedantic notation,
+* tabular presentation,
+* explicit expected utility formulas, and
+* my own uncertainties.

+None of the decision theory material in this post is novel.

 ## Notation